aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 1. Click on Attach policies <br/>
 2. Attach the following policies to the role: AmazonS3FullAccess, AmazonPollyFullAccess and AmazonSNSFullAccess <br/>

+Now we are ready to create this lamdab function.
 Next navigate to the Lambda console.

 1. Click on Create Function <br/>
 2. Choose Author from Scratch <br/>